Biosafety Cabinets: good practices#

 Recommendations#

-- The user must wear a BSL2 lab coat and gloves while using a BSC.
+- The user must wear safety glasses, gloves and a BSL2 lab coat while using a BSC.

 The BSC must be decontaminated before and after each use.
-The interior surfaces should be wiped with an appropriate disinfectant that would kill any microorganisms that could be found in the cabinet.
-70% ethanol is not effective against yeast and fungi, you should use Bacillol 30 foam or tissues.
+The interior surfaces should be wiped with an appropriate disinfectant that kills any microorganism that could be found in the cabinet.
+Check out the list of recommended disinfectants.
+Do not use non-sterile paper towels.

-Your hands and all the materials that enter in the BSC must be decontaminated with 70% ethanol or Bacillol 30 tissues.
+Your hands and all the materials that enter in the BSC must be decontaminated.

-Put Incidin PLUS in the aspiration pump and disinfect the pump tubing with Ethanol 70% or Bacillol 30
+Put the recommended disinfectant in the aspiration pump and disinfect the pump tubing with Ethanol 70%.

-Control the cells in the microscope before starting to work to detect contamination in your cell culture (change in the medium color, cloudiness of the medium, cross-contamination with other cell lines, …).
+Control the cells under the microscope before starting to work to detect contamination in your cell culture (change in the medium color, cloudiness of the medium, cross-contamination with other cell lines, …).

 Never cover the front or rear grids with any material, even temporarily.